2 pounds carrots, sliced 1 large onion, chopped

 5 tablespoons ginger, grated (for a strong flavor)

 3-4 tablespoons olive oil

-1 teaspoon dill, optional
+1 teaspoon dill or other herbs, optional

 ¾ cup of light cream salt pepper